Evan-Maddicks/Evan-Maddicks/README.md

 ## Hi there 👋

+I'm Evan Maddicks,
+I am a Gr.10 student of the St.Mother Teresa(SMT) HighSchool.
+I am currently learning about Computer Engineering/Programming, Language and Civics/Careers.
+I hope to expand my skill with coding/programming and to learn as much as possible.

 <!--
 **Evan-Maddicks/Evan-Maddicks** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.